cern-eos/eos/doc/releases/beryl.rst

 .. highlight:: rst

 .. index::
-   single: Beryll
+   single: Beryl

-Beryll
+Beryl
 ========

 ``Lifetime: 2013-2015``
-The **Beryll** release is the second generation of the production version of EOS.
+The **Beryl** release is the second generation of the production version of EOS.
 It has been used since September 2013.

 Here is a list of new features coming with this version